EliAndrewC/l7r/setting/l7r.md

 #### **Togashi Miyuki** [50 koku]

 The daughter of Mirumoto Sukune, who ruled the Mirumoto Family in regency during Mirumoto Hitomi's warrior pilgrimage until her return to Dragon lands the year before last.
 During the Dragon Winter Court of that year, Mirumoto Miyuki quarreled with and killed a Shosuro actress and was sentenced to death by Kitsuki Yasu, the daimyo of the Kitsuki who acted as the Imperial magistrate for the case.
-The sentence was commuted the lifelong exile from Dragon lands at the request of the victim's family, out of respect for the sensibilities of their Dragon hosts, as the death penalty is avoided in Dragon lands.
+The sentence was commuted to lifelong exile from Dragon lands at the request of the victim's family, out of respect for the sensibilities of their Dragon hosts, as the death penalty is avoided in Dragon lands.
 After leaving Dragon lands, Miyuki joined the monastic order of the Togashi Ise Zume, taking the Togashi name and receiving tattoos from a famous Togashi tattoo artist: the arrowroot, the honeybee, and the hawk.
 She is believed to have departed Phoenix lands after the Setsubun New Year's festival on a pilgrimage to the Kitsune forest for reasons unknown.

 #### **Kitsune Moriko** [50 koku]